invertase/react-native-firebase/README.md

 In the case you are using the function `getCredentialStateForUser` on a simulator, this error will always be fired.
 You should test your code on a real device.

+If you are seeing this error while using the simulator, you can try going to https://appleid.apple.com/account/manage and scroll down to where it shows my Devices that are signed in with this ID.
+Click on "Simulator" and choose "Remove from Account".
+Then sign in again.

 ## License